The red-flag signs you may be burning out while working from home

 3. You lack boundaries in your remote-work setup

 Not everyone has the luxury of a private, at-home office.
-And your kitchen table or a make-shift desk in your bedroom can function just as well as a cubicle or office.
+And your kitchen table or a makeshift desk in your bedroom can function just as well as a cubicle or office.

 But lack of boundaries with time and space is another story.